-23000 à -1492

 The Silicon Valley

-In the 1980s and 1990s, Silicon Valley attracted engineers, entrepreneurs and large computer companies.
-This is where the Internet was born.
-Numerous start-ups were created overnight in a new modern gold rush.
-San Jose has an Eldorado smell and fortunes are made quickly.
-Dynamic young people find themselves at the head of considerable sums of money at barely 25 years old.
+In the 1980s and 1990s, Silicon Valley attracted engineers, entrepreneurs and large IT companies.
+It was here that the Internet was born.
+Numerous start-ups emerged overnight in a new modern gold rush.
+San Jose smells like El Dorado, and fortunes are made fast.
+Dynamic young people found themselves at the head of considerable sums of money at barely 25 years of age.
 It was euphoria: the speculative machine was launched.
 But in 2000-2001, the bubble burst.
-Since then, the activity has largely recovered and yesterday's start-ups have become today's behemoths.
-Apple, eBay, Facebook, Google or Yahoo! are the most impressive success stories.
-The most recent examples are Uber, Airbnb, Instagram or Yelp
+Since then, activity has largely recovered, and yesterday's start-ups have become today's behemoths.
+Apple, eBay, Facebook, Google and Yahoo! are among the most impressive success stories.
+More recent examples include Uber, Airbnb, Instagram and Yelp.

 2020-2022